 Camping In The Sahara: An Experience For Everyone

-There are various travel organisations which organise similar itineraries such as our experience of camping in the Sahara, which is perfect for any traveller.
+There are various travel organisations that organise similar itineraries such as our experience of camping in the Sahara, which is perfect for any traveller.
 Whether you are looking for an adventure, or want to experience another way of life, the experience of camping in the Sahara will not be a disappointment.